bvenn/AlgaeWatch/README.md

 # AlgaeWatch

 AlgaeWatch is a data logging project emerged from the interest in biological issues concerning climate change and its influence on water bodies and the organisms living in them.
 In previous studies during my bachelor’s programme, I dealt with the algae’s response to elevated water temperatures.
 To study the naturally occurring variations of the water temperature in ponds and to determine its stages in the yearly development I decided to use a data logger to collect water temperatures in several depths.
+Additionally I aimed to collect light intensity data for monitoring the cloud conditions.
 I quickly realised most commercially available loggers lack at least one of the following criteria:

  - water resistance (of the sensors themselves, as well as the main module)
  - energy consumption